ASTRA SPACE, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Astra Space, Inc. f/k/a Holicity, Inc. in the United States District Court for the Eastern District of

 LEAD PLAINTIFF DEADLINE IS APRIL 11, 2022

 NEW YORK, Feb.
-24, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been in the United States District Court for the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Astra Space, Inc. f/k/a Holicity, Inc. ( ASTR, HOL) between February 2, 2021 and December 29, 2021, inclusive (the "Class Period").
+28, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been in the United States District Court for the Eastern District of New York on behalf of all persons and entities who purchased or otherwise acquired Astra Space, Inc. f/k/a Holicity, Inc. ( ASTR, HOL) between February 2, 2021 and December 29, 2021, inclusive (the "Class Period").

 All investors who purchased the shares of Astra Space, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.